-onelamb asked: Is you're dog a Gordon setter?
+onelamb said: Is you're dog a Gordon setter?

 Nope, he’s a hovawart!
 They’re the best.

-untuned-strings asked: Do you have any tips for an EQ newbie?
+untuned-strings said: Do you have any tips for an EQ newbie?

 Experiment!
 You can use this cheat sheet (not mine) to get an idea of what boosting or cutting certain frequencies can do to instruments, voices, and sounds.
 It really just takes a lot of ‘doing’ to get a feel for it.
 Use your own tracks or sounds, or download some stems from a band you like and have a go at EQing their instruments or vocal tracks (Radiohead released a few of their songs broken into stems awhile back; I’m sure there are others).